stevana/hot-swapping-state-machines/README.md

 Symmetric Monoidal Categories* (2021) to provide a small DSL which gives us something close to the arrow syntax.
 It's also not quite perfect, in particular higher-order combinators cannot be expressed, but Lucas tells me that he's working on a follow up post which tackles this problem.
+As we've seen in the above example, we also need to encode the state machine's inputs and outputs as explicit `Either`s, it might be possible to get around this with some generically derived isomorphism though.

-Anyway, we use the [trick](https://github.com/stevana/hot-swapping-state-machines/blob/main/src/Syntax.hs) that Lucas described to express our [state machines](https://github.com/stevana/hot-swapping-state-machines/blob/3e0a0cf8f605cfd8edd60aef1ebe6fb002bbea3e/src/Example/Counter.hs#L6) and from that we something [similar](https://github.com/stevana/hot-swapping-state-machines/blob/main/src/StateMachine.hs) to the free Cartesian category (`FreeCC` above), which we then compile to the [Categorical abstract
+Anyway, we use the [trick](https://github.com/stevana/hot-swapping-state-machines/blob/main/src/Syntax.hs) that Lucas described to express our [state machines](https://github.com/stevana/hot-swapping-state-machines/blob/3e0a0cf8f605cfd8edd60aef1ebe6fb002bbea3e/src/Example/Counter.hs#L6) and from that we get something [similar](https://github.com/stevana/hot-swapping-state-machines/blob/main/src/StateMachine.hs) to the free Cartesian category (`FreeCC` above), which we then compile to the [Categorical abstract